Warral

 Warral's residents are largely engaged in mixed farming and grazing activities common to the broader Tamworth region, with the land supporting grain crops, sheep, and cattle.
 The city of Tamworth, approximately 15 to 20 kilometres to the north, serves as the primary service hub, offering schools, hospitals, shopping, and the Tamworth Regional Airport — as well as the famous Country Music Capital Festival held every January.
 Warral itself is a quiet, tightly-knit rural community with a strong connection to the land and the New England agricultural tradition.

-Warral falls under postcode 2340 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Upper Hunter electorate.
+Warral falls under postcode 2340 and is governed by the Tamworth Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Upper Hunter electorate.

 📍 Location